Nation of Ishui

 The Raziri are both so similar and yet so different than the Ishui.
 The Raziri are hunters, while the Ishui are fishers.
 They both have great appreciation of what nature provides, and do their most to not waste any portion of what they receive.
 Yet the Raziri let emotion drive them too often.
 They're short-tempered and are prone to unnecessary confrontation.
 The Ishui often think the Raziri should be more independent, and not have such a heavy group mentality.
 They also rely too heavily on their leaders, entrenching their authority, while the Ishui believe that power should ebb and flow.

 Trade with the Raziri is difficult, due to the distance and geographical barriers in between them.
 So what does get sent between the two nations, is often more luxury based, items of art or works of craftmanship that show each others cultural heritage.
-Though Inscription materials do tend to offer a good trade rate.
+Though Inscription materials and quality sand for glassblowing do tend to offer a good trade rate.

 Vonor